-Kay Polley, lead organiser (job-share)
+Kay Polley, director & lead organiser (job-share)

-Sam Rex-Edwards, lead organiser (job-share)
+Sam Rex-Edwards, director & lead organiser (job-share)

 Sam joined TCC as lead organiser in October 2016.
 She previously worked at TCC as associate organiser, before going on to work at Merseyside Policy Unit and North Wales Women’s Centre.
 Sam has recently completed an MSc in Voluntary Sector Management at Cass Business School and lives with her family in Llangollen.

-Lucy Allin, youth and community organiser (job-share), Town of Sanctuary coordinator
+Lucy Allin, youth and community organiser (job-share)

 Lucy joined TCC in November 2018.
 She previously worked in Scotland at Fife Council, Midlothian Young People's Advice Service (MYPAS) and the Airplay Youth Support Project.
 Since moving back to Wrexham Lucy has been working for the British Red Cross.
 Last year she completed a Postgraduate Diploma in Youth Work and Community Development with De Montfort University.
 Lucy is a Welsh learner.